-"When a parent who is ordered to pay child support ... fails to pay child support ..., the parent who should have received the child support ... may not refuse to honor the time-sharing schedule presently in effect between the parents." §61.13(4)(a)
+"When a parent who is ordered to pay child support ... fails to pay child support ..., the parent who should have received the child support ... may not refuse to honor the time-sharing schedule presently in effect between the parents." $\S61.13(4)(a)$ schedule, the parent whose time-sharing rights were violated shall continue to pay any ordered child support ..." §61.13(4)(b).

-"When a parent refuses to honor the other parent's rights under the time-sharing schedule, the parent whose time-sharing rights were violated shall continue to pay any ordered child support ..." §61.13(4)(b).
+"When a parent refuses to honor the other parent's rights under the time-sharing

-The point is that the child has a right of contact with both parents and a failure to pay child support does not take away the child's right of contact with both parents.
+The point is that a child has a right of contact with both parents and a failure to pay child support does not take away the child's right of contact with both parents.
 Likewise, child support must be paid regularly and on time even if the parent owing child support is not in contact with the child because the child has a right to be supported by both parents all of the time.

-1.3 All factors considered In deciding a parental responsibility order, a parenting plan and a time-sharing schedule, the court must make the child's best interest the "primary consideration" and the court must consider all of the factors in $\S61.13(3)$.
-The court must also consider the "expressed desires" of the parents in these decisions, but the interests of the parents are not a consideration, \$61.13(2)(c)2., a.
-The parents do not have a right to any particular parental responsibility order, parenting plan, or time-sharing schedule, while the child has a right to "frequent and continuing contact with both parents after the parents separate." \$61.13(2)(c)1.
+- All factors considered In deciding a parental responsibility order, a parenting plan and a time-sharing schedule, the court must make the children's best interest the "primary consideration" and the court must consider all of the factors in §61.13(3).
+The court must also consider the "expressed desires" of the parents in these decisions, but the interests of the parents are not a consideration, §61.13(2)(c)2.,a.
+The parents do not have a right to any particular parental responsibility order, parenting plan, or time-sharing schedule, while the children have a right to "frequent and continuing contact with both parents after the parents separate." §61.13(2)(c)1.
 The court has reviewed and considered all of those factors in making a decision about the parenting plan, the parental responsibility order, and the time-sharing schedule.
-The court declines to make findings under each of the factors because the court finds this would not be in the child's best interest.

-1.4 The parental responsibility order is separate from the time-sharing order Since 1982, Florida law has separated the child's time-sharing schedule, that is, the calendar schedule detailing where the child will be living from time to time during the year, from "parental responsibility."
+The court declines to make findings under each of the factors because the court finds this would not be in the children's best interest. - The parental responsibility order is separate from the time-sharing order Since 1982, Florida law has separated the child's time-sharing schedule, that is, the calendar schedule detailing where the child will be living from time to time during the year, from "parental responsibility."
 Session Law 82-96 effective July 1, 1982.
 "Parental responsibility" means parenting decision-making.
 "Parental responsibility" has nothing to do with where the child will be living from time to time during the year.
-See, e.g., F.S. §61.046(17) & (18) (2009):

-"(17) "Shared parental responsibility" means a court-ordered relationship in which both parents retain full parental rights and responsibilities with respect to their child and in which both parents confer with each other so that major decisions affecting the welfare of the child will be determined jointly.

-(18) "Sole parental responsibility" means a court-ordered relationship in which one parent makes decisions regarding the minor child."
-(Emphasis supplied.)

-So, "parental responsibility" is concerned with how parenting decisions will be made after parents separate and the parental responsibility order is not concerned with where the child will be living from day to day during the calendar year.
+See, e.g., F.S. §61.046(17) & (18) (2009): - "(17) "Shared parental responsibility" means a court-ordered relationship in which both parents retain full parental rights and responsibilities with respect to their child and in which both parents confer with each other so that major decisions affecting the welfare of the child will be determined jointly. - (18) "Sole parental responsibility" means a court-ordered relationship in which one parent makes decisions regarding the minor child."
+(Emphasis supplied.) - So, "parental responsibility" is concerned with how parenting decisions will be made after parents separate and the parental responsibility order is not concerned with where the child will be living from day to day during the calendar year.